sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/managing_contact_list.md

 For help with segmenting by engagement, you can enable click and open tracking in your SendGrid account.

 **Segmenting by IP Address**
+List segmentation is a great tool that can be used to power your email campaigns as well as protect your reputation as a sender.
-It is wise to segregate these sublists so that each is sending on different IPs.
-For example, it is common to set up transactional/confirmation emails on a separate IP than your marketing emails as these are more prone to being responded to as spam.
+SendGrid recommends assigning your each of your sublists a different IP.
+For example, set up transactional/confirmation emails on a different IP than your marketing emails as these are more prone to being responded to as spam.
 This will help protect the deliverability of your important emails from the potential harm due to the complaints from your more potentially risky marketing campaigns

 Also, separating your “win back” campaigns from your other email with a separate IP protects your other IP's reputation and deliverability.

-List segmentation is a great tool that can be used to power your email campaigns as well as protect your reputation as a sender.
-Happy sending!

 {% anchor h3 %}
 Delete a Specific Contact